Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Conclusion and Future Work

-The integration of ring attractors as a DL module proves particularly effective, allowing for end-to-end training and easy incorporation into existing RL architectures.
-This approach improves performance and offers potential insight into explicit spatial encoding of actions.

-Our results demonstrate significant improvements in action selection and learning speed.
-We achieve state-of-the-art performance on the Atari 100k benchmark, with an average 53\% performance increase across all games tested compared to the baseline and previous state-of-the-art models.
-Notable improvements were observed in games with strong spatial components, such as Asterix (110 \% improvement) and Boxing (105\% improvement).
-Additionally, we observed improvements in other environments tested outside the Atari benchmark, further supporting the effectiveness of our approach across various RL tasks and agents.
+The integration of ring attractors as a DL module proves to be particularly effective, allowing for end-to-end training and easy incorporation into existing RL architectures.
+Our experiments demonstrate significant improvements in action selection and learning speed, achieving state-of-the-art results on the Atari 100K benchmark.
+Notably, we observe an average 53\% performance increase across all tested games compared to prior baselines.
+The most relevant improvements were observed in games with strong spatial components, such as Asterix (110 \% improvement) and Boxing (105\% improvement).
+Additionally, we observed improvements in other environments tested outside the Atari benchmark, further supporting the effectiveness of our approach across RL tasks and agents.